-19. The Principal Accountable Officer for the Scottish Administration (the Permanent Secretary of the SG) will designate the Regius Keeper as the Accountable Officer for the RBGE.
+23. The Principal Accountable Officer for the Scottish Administration (the Permanent Secretary of the SG) will designate the Regius Keeper as the Accountable Officer for the RBGE.
 Accountable Officers are personally answerable to the Scottish Parliament for the exercise of their functions, as set out in the Memorandum to Accountable Officers for Other Public Bodies.
 These include:

-- ensuring the propriety and regularity of the RBGE's finances and that there are sound and effective arrangements for internal control and risk management; - ensuring that the resources of the RBGE are used economically, efficiently and effectively and that appropriate arrangements are in place to secure Best Value; - ensuring compliance with relevant guidance issued by the Scottish Ministers, in particular the SPFM; - signing the annual accounts and associated governance statements; and a statutory duty to obtain written authority from the Board / Chair before taking any action which he/she considered would be inconsistent with the proper performance of the Accountable Officer functions.
+- ensuring the propriety and regularity of the RBGE's finances and that there are sound and effective arrangements for internal control and risk management; - ensuring that the resources of the RBGE are used economically, efficiently, and effectively and that appropriate arrangements are in place to secure Best Value; - ensuring compliance with relevant guidance issued by the Scottish Ministers, in particular the SPFM and Scottish Government Pay Policy; - signing the annual accounts and associated governance statements; and - a statutory duty to obtain written authority from the Board / Chair before taking any action which he/she considered would be inconsistent with the proper performance of the Accountable Officer functions.
+The Accountable Officer should also notify the relevant Portfolio Accountable Officer.

-20. It is incumbent on the Regius Keeper to combine his/her Accountable Officer responsibilities to the Scottish Parliament with his/her wider responsibilities to the Board.
+24. It is incumbent on the Regius Keeper to combine their Accountable Officer responsibilities to the Scottish Parliament with their wider responsibilities to the Board.
 The Board / Chair should be fully aware of, and have regard to, the Accountable Officer responsibilities placed upon the Regius Keeper, including the statutory duty described above.